VariaSmol/Git-Notes/README.md

 ***-u** - links local and remote (u-option)

 ## Contributing
-Pull requests are very welcome.
 I acknowledge the possibility of some uncertainties and mistakes I might have made.
 Please, feel free to correct me, I will be really grateful!